visciang/cake/README.md

 Tag the target as a "devshell".

-This instruct `cake` to bind mount the project code into the container when a shell is requested via `cake run --shell target`.
+This instruct Cake to bind mount the project code into the container when a shell is requested via `cake run --shell target`.

 ```Dockerfile
 elixir.toolchain: